Trim Saw Vs. Circular Saw – What is the difference Skip to content

 Trim Saw Vs Circular Saw

 You may have noticed that certain circular saws that you were looking at were labeled as "trim saws."
 This could lead to confusion because both saws have a strikingly similar appearance.
 What, then, makes a difference?
+A trim saw and a circular saw are both versatile power tools used for cutting wood and other materials, but they serve different purposes and are designed for specific tasks.

 The only actual distinction between trim saws and circular saws is that the former are smaller and lighter than the latter.
 Trim saws are essentially "miniature" circular saws.